 In 2016, after working at Adore Me for 3 years, I decided I was ready to leave and bootstrap my own company.
 I really wanted to create something that had a positive uplifting vibe in the lingerie space.
-Something the portrayed women that looked more like me.
+Something that portrayed women that looked more like me.
 I was tired of seeing women that I didn't relate to, women that felt too photoshopped to even be real.
 At that time most social media featured mostly mainstream models -- as they still do, but we're making progress!

 I started working on my product right away, designing it and preparing a tech pack..
 I had been sourcing new manufacturers for a while thinking that I would need to use a new network to create my products.
 I had signed a non-compete when I was hired at Adore Me.
-While I figured it would take more than the year for the expiration to launch my business, I also didn't want to step on any toes, burn bridges or wreck my existing network.
+While I figured it would take more than a year for the expiration to launch my business, I also didn't want to step on any toes, burn bridges or wreck my existing network.
 This was probably a bad decision in hindsight.
-There is so much nuance to working with a new manufacturer and having history working with someone or some company goes a long way.
+There is so much nuance to working with a new manufacturer and having a history working with someone or some company goes a long way.

-I vetted several factories and found one that appeared highly capable and willing to work with me even though I projected initial small volume orders.
+I vetted several factories and found one that appeared highly capable and willing to work with me even though I projected initial small-volume orders.
 Once I decided on them I sent over the first round of tech packs and had them get to work.
 The first samples were made and the garments looked pretty good considering they were made in substituted lace and fabrics.
-After the first batch of tech packs I decided to hire a technical designer skilled in underwire & intimates.
+After the first batch of tech packs, I decided to hire a technical designer skilled in underwire & intimates.
 My technical designer, Isabel was extremely helpful, she came over to my apartment and we fit the garment on myself, a 36DD.
 I wanted to fit on myself because I was trying to solve a very specific problem with my bra.
 I was determined to greatly reduce my back fat!

 Ever since then I've been figuring out the best way I can do what I love and lift up others at the same time.
-For me that means working with new and growing companies to help them create products that resonate with their consumers and the planet at large.
-It means telling stories that shape the future market place to teach young girls to feel wonderful about themselves.
+For me, that means working with new and growing companies to help them create products that resonate with their consumers and the planet at large.
+It means telling stories that shape the future marketplace to teach young girls to feel wonderful about themselves.
 It means creating a business that helps change the world of fashion in a great way.
 It means working on sustainability and making the environment part of our stories so that future generations of trendsetters still have a planet to enjoy.

 KRSTN NDRSN was born from a change of plans, but the journey isn't over.
 It's just beginning.